 Malta’s Information Technology industry is heaven for entrepreneurs!
 Investments in early-stage companies have proven to be the groundwork for a sustainable and transparent technological ecosystem alongside having the support of big names like Cisco.
 With Malta’s government as a partner and commitment to eGovernment strategy to prosper, Malta has opened its doors to the tech world making a statement to be a leader and not a follower.

-VacancyCentre (operated by CSB Group) is a boutique recruitment agency assisting potential candidates find jobs across a wide range of industry sectors, namely Financial Services, Legal & Compliance, Gaming & IT, Administration, and Sales & Marketing.
+VacancyCentre (operated by CSB Group) is a boutique recruitment agency assisting potential candidates find jobs across a wide range of industry sectors, namely Finance, Compliance and Technology jobs in Malta.

 For more information, do not hesitate to contact us at [email protected].